 Badminton: Turning weaknesses into strengths

 May 19, 2023

 On March 22, the girls varsity badminton team played fast-paced, and the team secured a marvelous 9-2 win in their first non-league game against Snohomish High School.
 The girls strengthen their weaknesses through an intense experience and communicate with athletes from other teams to learn their strengths.

 During the week of March 27, they played two tough opponents — Redmond High School and Lake Washington High School — in tight and intense matches.
 These two games had the girls well-prepared for their following game against Woodinville High School on March 30.
-Junior Sriakhila Lankalapalli (she/her) said that the first set is always the hardest set.
+Sophomore Sriakhila Lankalapalli (she/her) said that the first set is always the hardest set.